MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-office.md

 - Only allow specific users in your organization to try enhanced Teams apps on Office mobile, or
 - Block all users in your organization from using enhanced Teams apps on Office mobile.

 To manage these, you can use the following key:

 |    Key    |    Value    |
 |-------------------------------------------------------------------|-------------|
 |    com.microsoft.office.officemobile.TeamsApps.IsAllowed    |    **true** (default) enables Teams apps on Office mobile<br>**false** disables Teams apps on Office mobile    |

-Above can also be used both by managed devices and managed apps.
+This key can be used both by managed devices and managed apps.

 ## Data protection app configuration scenarios